jbuchbinder/jbuchbinder.github.com/source/_posts/2015-04-23-batman-examining-the-introduction-of-the-batman-as-three-act-gothic-horror.md

 ![0080](/images/2015/04/batman1-0080.jpg)

 Back to The Batman.
 He's standing fully -- just standing there, occupying the negative space in the center of the frame.
-His mere presence is pushing them out of the diagetic space of the frame.
+His mere presence is pushing them out of the diegetic space of the frame.

 ![0081](/images/2015/04/batman1-0081.jpg)